shoujinmq/NeuRec-Workshop/index.md

 ## **News:**
-The website of NeuRec Wrokshop 2020 has been set up.
+The website of NeuRec Workshop 2020 has been set up.

 ## **About the NeuRec Workshop 2020**